 Mayor Olof Zundel and the City Council established the Shade Tree Commission in 1966.
 The Ordinance states that "The duties of the Shade Tree Commission are advisory to the City Council and shall extend to all policies and phases of tree culture related to trees and shrubs now planted and growing or hereafter to be planted and grown upon any and all of the public streets and places of Brigham City."

-The Commission meets, as needed, on the 2nd Tuesday of each month at 5:00 p.m. in the Public Works Conference Room located at the Public Works Complex, 980 W. Forest Street.
+The Commission meets, as needed, on the 2nd Wednesday of the month at 4:00pm. in the Public Works Conference Room located at the Public Works Complex, 980 W. Forest Street.

 Council Member Assigned